ArthurGareginyan/anarcho-notepad/readme.txt

 	**License**

-		This theme is open-sourced software licensed under the [GNU General Public License, version 3 (GPLv3)](http://www.gnu.org/licenses/gpl-3.0.html) and is distributed free of charge.
+		All PHP code, and PDF/POT/PO/MO files is released under the [GNU General Public License version 3 (GPLv3)](http://www.gnu.org/licenses/gpl-3.0.html).
-		Commercial licensing (e.g. for projects that can’t use an open-source license) is available upon request.
+		All HTML/CSS/JAVASCRIPT code, and PNG files is released under the restrictive proprietary license.

 	**Credits**

-		In the theme "Anarcho Notepad" is used several images from theme ("Notepad Chaos v2.0")[http://www.notepadchaos.com] by (Evan Eckard)[http://www.evaneckard.com].
+		In the theme "Anarcho Notepad" is used several images from the theme ("Notepad Chaos v2.0")[http://www.notepadchaos.com] by (Evan Eckard)[http://www.evaneckard.com].

 	**Support**